Jacquie Beltrao: Personal life

-She is a supporter of Arsenal and of Celtic and the Republic of Ireland national football team.
+Beltrao is a supporter of Arsenal and of Celtic and the Republic of Ireland national football team.
 She also has a strong passion for tennis and has done many news reports on the sport for Sky News and Sky Sports News.

-She lives with her husband Eduardo Beltrao and three children in South West London.
+She lives with her husband Eduardo Beltrao and three children, Amelia, Tiago, and Jorge in South West London.
 The family also own a holiday home in Rio de Janeiro, Brazil.
 The family have three rescue dogs, after she appeared on Sky News representing Dogs Trust.

 On 31 December 2013, Beltrao announced she was diagnosed with breast cancer on Christmas Eve.

 On 26 June 2020, Beltrao announced on social media her breast cancer had returned and consequently had time away from presenting Sky Sports.